vele616/monorepo/packages/jobboard/website/content/jobs/remote-full-stack-node-js-developer-scopic--flaXD.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/scopic"
 companyWebsite: "https://scopicsoftware.com/"
 summary: "Interested in new opportunities and have 2+ years of software development experience?
-Scopic has a job opening for a remote full-stack node.js developer."
+Scopic has a job opening for a full-stack node.js developer."
 summaryBackup: "Scopic is looking for a remote full-stack node.js developer that has experience in: #html, #reactjs, #angular."
-featured: 20
+featured: 1
 ---

 Are you on the hunt for exciting new challenges that boost your professional growth?
 If you’re an innovator by nature and aRemote Full-Stack Developerby trade, we’d love to hear from you!
 Read on to see if you’d be a good fit for the Scopic team of 250+ professionals from over 40 countries.